 After considering the soil test, climatic condition and availability of water we have selected two cash crops Moringa Oleifera (Drumstick, Shewga) and Papaya.

-After accessing the soil and climatic condition, analyzing the feature and yield per year, expert of agriculture suggested us to select following seed or seedling for this village.
+Analyzing the feature and yield per year, expert of agriculture suggested us to select following seed or seedling for this village.